hudson-and-thames/mlfinlab/docs/source/implementations/structural_breaks.rst

 Supremum Augmented Dickey-Fuller
 ********************************

-This test was proposed by Phillips, Wu and Yu in the work **Explosive Behavior in the 1990s Nasdaq: When Did Exuberance Escalate Asset Values?**
+This test was proposed by Phillips, Wu, and Yu in the work **Explosive Behavior in the 1990s Nasdaq: When Did Exuberance Escalate Asset Values?**
 `available here <https://ink.library.smu.edu.sg/cgi/viewcontent.cgi?article=2264&context=soe_research>`__.
-The advantage of this test is that it it allows testing for multiple regimes switches (random wak to bubble and back).
+The advantage of this test is that it allows testing for multiple regimes switches (random walk to bubble and back).

 The test is based on the following regression: